ashlopez/calc/00-week/installfest.md

 In Terminal:

-`git config --global user.name "YOUR-USERNAME"`
+`git config --global user.name "Your Name"`

 then